IlyaGrebnov/libsais/README.md

 ## Additional memory

-The libsais reuses free space allocated for suffix array during induction.
-Sometimes this space might not be sufficient for most efficient algorithm and libsais will need to fallback to less efficient one (libsais has 4 algorithms at different break points).
-You could avoid this fallbacks and improve performance by allocating additional space at the end of suffix array.
+The libsais reuses space allocated for suffix array during construction.
+Sometimes this free space is not sufficient for most optimal algorithm (this is uncommon) and libsais will need to fallback to less efficient one (libsais has 4 algorithms at different break-points point: 6k, 4k, 2k and 1k; where k is alphabet size).
+To improve performance for those cases you could allocating additional space at the end of suffix array.

-> * All other files from [Benchmarks](#benchmarks) above do not suffer from this fallbacks.

 |  file           |    size     |     libsais + O(n)  (ST)   |     libsais + O(1) (ST)    |speedup (ST)|    libsais + O(n)  (MT)    |     libsais + O(1) (ST)    |speedup (MT)|
 |:---------------:|:-----------:|:--------------------------:|:--------------------------:|:----------:|:--------------------------:|:--------------------------:|:----------:|